Enclosed Gardens will be closed from 4.00pm Tuesday 24 December. Last entry 3.30pm.

 What you'll find in the Picturesque Garden

-• Caves and hidden symbolism
+• Caves and hidden symbolism.

-• Three portals representing wisdom, nature, and reason
+• Three portals representing wisdom, nature, and reason.

 • Fantastic storytelling represented through Masonic symbolism.